rufuspollock-okfn/cop21/agreement/4-dec-2015/index.md

     1. Provide a clear understanding of climate change actions in the light of the objective as set by Article 2 of the Convention;
     2. Provide a clear understanding of the emissions and removals of individual Parties;
     3. Facilitate understanding of global aggregate emissions and removals [to inform the global stocktake under Article 10];
-    4. Ensure clarity and tracking of progress made towards [implementing and/*{outcomes from Article 3.2}*] achieving individual Parties’ respective contributions/commitments/other under Article 3;
+    4. Ensure clarity and tracking of progress made towards [implementing and/*{outcomes from Article 3.2}*] achieving individual Parties' respective contributions/commitments/other under Article 3;
-    5. [Share information, lessons learned and good practice on adaptation, including on][Provide a clear understanding of] progress made in implementing individual Parties’ actions16 under Article 4[, and other regional and global actions on adaptation in the light of the global temperature goal];
+    5. [Share information, lessons learned and good practice on adaptation, including on][Provide a clear understanding of] progress made in implementing individual Parties' actions16 under Article 4[, and other regional and global actions on adaptation in the light of the global temperature goal];
     6. [Promote comparability among developed country Parties.] *{The proponents of this language feel that it could be moved to another more appropriate part of Article 9}*

 5. The purpose of the system for transparency of support is to: